Steam Deck compatibility

 Avoid buying a game that looks cheap but fights the device.

-Separate new releases, older maybes, and short games you might actually finish.
+Separate new releases, older wishlist games, and short games you might actually finish.

 Filter recipes